LifesABeach210/bs-paint/README.md

 * `querySelectorAll` to grab all elements that match a certain selector
 * `addEventListener` to give an element a function it should run on click
 * `for of` loops (or `.forEach`?!) to give each element in a list its listener
 * `classList` and [its many awesome methods](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList#Methods).
-4 out of 5 DOM manipulators recommend this tool.
-There are examples there, but do some research for an article specific to whatever method you want to use!
+4 ere are examples there, but do some research for an article specific to whatever method you want to use!out of 5 DOM manipulators recommend this tool.
+Th

 ### Hints On The Basic JS